Medical Quality Assurance Services

 When you use the new MQA Online Services Portal for the first time, you will be required to register for a new user account and link your existing health care licenses or previously submitted applications to your account.
 This is a one-time process that takes approximately 5-10 minutes.
 Just follow these five easy steps:

 1. Get started.
-Visit www.FLHealthSource.gov and select ONLINE SERVICES from the lower right-hand corner of the screen.
+Visit www.FLHealthSource.gov and select ACCOUNT LOGIN from the upper right-hand corner of the screen.

 2. Register for a new user account.
-Click “REGISTER” and select your Board and Profession from the dropdown menu (Note: not all boards and professions are available for registration at this time).
+Click "CREATE NEW APPLICANT ACCOUNT".
 Once on the registration screen, follow the prompts for new user registration using a valid, active email address.

 3. Confirm your account.
 Check your email and locate the email containing your new account user ID and temporary password.